modolabs/Kurogo-Mobile-Web/doc/mw/modulemap.rst

   data source.
 It is recomended that you set to to *MapDBDataController*
 * *PARSER_CLASS* (required) - data parser to use for the feed, see below for options.
-* *SEARCHABLE* - boolean value that indicates whether or not this data source should be included in internal search results.
+* *SEARCHABLE* (recommended) - boolean value that indicates whether or not this data source should be included in internal search results.
+The default is false.
-* *DEFAULT_ZOOM_LEVEL* - default zoom level that the base map should use when displaying items from this feed.
+* *DEFAULT_ZOOM_LEVEL* (recommended) - default zoom level that the base map should use when displaying items from this feed.
+If unspecified, the default value is 16 (shows several street blocks).
+* *HIDDEN* (optional) - if true, this feed will not show up in the list of browsable categories.
+This may be used if a site wants to have a different set of placemarks show up in search results from the ones users can browse.

 KML/KMZ
 --------